 - Karen Wiltshire (AWI)

 The Remuneration Committee is responsible for reviewing staff performance and making recommendations to the Board regarding salary increases and bonuses.
 It is appointed by the Board and consists of 3 trustees (including the Chair) and a POGO member-at-large.
-For 2021, these are Nick Owens, Henk Brinkhuis, Edgar Pavia and Karen Wiltshire.
+For 2023, these are Nick Owens, Aileen Tan Shau Hwai, Kim Juniper and Karen Wiltshire.